OrionStark/mw-astronomy-backend/README.md

 # Astro Social
 This is my college project on front-end side.
 Built in Angular 6 with Socket IO library

+# WARNING
+For the meteorites map feature.
+It's really hard to load because there are 1000+ zone in the world.
+And it's too hard to tell google everytime to put a pin on the map.
+So, I recomend you to use google chrome or chromium.
+And wait patiently for it, if it's not appear for a long time.
+Just refresh it.
+Sorry

 # How to run it
 1. For dev mode ``` ng serve ```
 2. For build ``` ng build ```